 MSW online program

-The MSW online program is designed for full-time students who plan to enroll in the Interpersonal Concentration.
+The MSW online program is designed for students who plan to enroll in the Interpersonal Concentration.
 This concentration offers students broad exposure to contemporary practice theories; assessment of psychosocial disorders, risk, and resilience; developmental issues; and in-depth clinical assessment skills.
 Students have opportunities to deepen their clinical intervention skills with individuals and families by building on these foundational interpersonal practice theories and skills.

 Highlights